Best Chilean Foods and Where to Find Them in Santiago, Chile

 Helado de Lúcuma

-Ice cream from a beloved Andean fruit—caramelly, maple-like, uniquely Chilean.
+Ice cream from a beloved Andean fruit — caramelly, maple-like and uniquely Chilean.

 Where: Artisan gelato shops in Lastarria and Vitacura.